unchained-capital/sxsw-arsenal/bitcoind/README.md

 has to combine with the `scriptPubKey` to evaluate to `true`.

 For our transaction, we should see `OP_HASH160 hexbytes OP_EQUAL`.
-This is a [P2PKH] standarad transaction.
-Go to that link and look at the table to see how a P2PKH transaction is spent.
+This is a [P2PKH] standard transaction.
+Go to that link and look at the table to see how a P2SH transaction is spent.

 **Aside**: a bitcoin address is the [base58check] encoding of the `hexbytes` used in the `scriptPubKey`.